kubeovn/docs/docs/advance/ovn-eip-fip-snat.en.md

   name: eip-static
 spec:
   externalSubnet: external204
-  type: fip
+  type: nat

-# Dynamically allocate an eip resource that is reserved for fip scenarios
+# Dynamically allocate an eip resource that is reserved for fip dnat_and_snat scenarios
 ```

 ### 2.1 Create an fip for pod